Unraveling Misinformation Propagation in LLM Reasoning: Methodology

 \SmallHeading{Final Answers} We evaluate reasoning performance by comparing the model's final answer $a$ with the ground truth $a^*$.
 To measure the impact of misinformation on questions the model can solve correctly, we use \textit{knowledgeable accuracy} (\accuracy) as our main metric.
 Specifically, we first run the model once without misinformation (the original setting) and identify the subset of questions it answers correctly---this defines the \textit{knowledgeable subset}.
 We then evaluate the model's accuracy on this subset under both the original and misinformed settings. \accuracy under the original condition reflects the model’s knowledge consistency (which may be below 100\% due to sampling variability).\footnote{Greedy decoding would yield 100\% \accuracy on the knowledgeable subset, but is avoided as it harms reasoning quality.} \accuracy under the misinformed condition captures how misinformation affects reasoning on the same subset of questions the model was originally able to solve.
 Details are provided in \Appendix~\ref{sec:appendix:cot_evaluation:accuracy}.

 \SmallHeading{Reasoning Behaviors} In response to misinformation, an LLM may correct or follow misinformation.
 For correction, an LLM either corrects misinformation (\texttt{Corr}) or does not (\texttt{N-Corr}) in its reasoning steps $c$.
 If the LLM corrects, we evaluate if it's factual (\texttt{F-Corr}) or nonfactual (\texttt{NF-Corr}).
 We build a \textit{correction-existence verifier} to classify whether $c$ has any $c_i$ as either \texttt{Corr} or \texttt{N-Corr}, and a \textit{correction-factuality verifier} that further determines whether \texttt{Corr} $c$ has any $c_i$ as \texttt{F-Corr} or \texttt{NF-Corr}.
 We also build a \textit{correction-position verifier} to record the position of each \texttt{Corr} step $c_i$ as a percentage of total steps ($i/N\times 100\%$).
 For misinformation-following, a \textit{misinformation-following verifier} detects if the model follows misinformation in $c_i$.

-Human evaluation ensures verifier accuracy.
-Detailed design and evaluation of the verifiers are in \Appendix~\ref{sec:appendix:cot_evaluation:step}.
+\SmallHeading{Human Evaluation} We also conduct human evaluation to ensure verifier accuracy.
+For each verifier, three annotators follow the instructions and annotate the label of misinformation following, correction existence, and correction factuality.
+The misinformation-following verifier, the correction existence verifier, and the correction success verifier respectively achieve $(\kappa=0.43, \text{F1}=0.79)$, $(\kappa=0.73, \text{F1}=0.84)$, $(\kappa=0.65, \text{F1}=0.79)$, achieving high F1 scores and at-least moderate inter-annotator agreement.\footnote{\citet{cohen2013statistical} suggests that a $\kappa$ value is moderate if it's above 0.4, substantial if it's above 0.6, and indicative of almost perfect agreement if it's above 0.8.} Detailed design and evaluation of the verifiers are in \Appendix~\ref{sec:appendix:cot_evaluation:step}.